IVF Viral Screen Blood Test, from our experts to you.

 Where can I get advice and support?

+If you need support or reassurance, your doctor and fertility clinic team can help.
 There are also organisations that can offer advice and guidance, both in relation to pregnancy and your sexual health.
-These include the Family Planning Association (FPA), which provides information on STIs and pregnancy.
+The Family Planning Association (FPA) provides information on STIs and pregnancy.
 You can also visit your local sexual health clinic for information and support.
 And the Terrence Higgins Trust has a free helpline offering information, support, and advice about HIV and sexual health.